hakosaj/PygameAI/README.md

-j# Intelligent agents for basic games
+# Intelligent agents for basic games
 HOX!
 WORK IN PROGRESS, SERIOUSLY